blopker/Compute-Cluster/README.md

 Purpose
 -------
-The purpose of this assignment is to enhance your API and infrastructure to support branch-and-bound.
+The purpose of this programming assignment is to:

+- Exploit multi-core processors when used as compute servers.
+- Amerliorate communication latency.

 Usage
 -----